 The Blue Mountains: Top 5 Family Autumn Activities

-If you don’t have time to find activities to keep the little ones amused, never fear!
+If you don’t have time to organize a tonne of activities to keep the little ones amused, never fear!
 We have pulled together our top five activities for families this Autumn.

-The kids will get a kick out the free Kids Trail Guide, while everyone will enjoy engaging guided tours and weekend workshops where they can nurture their inner artist with exciting creative activities designed for children, families and carers to explore art together.
+The kids will get a kick out of the free Kids Trail Guide.
+At the same time, everyone will enjoy engaging guided tours, daily activities and weekend workshops where they can nurture their inner artist with exciting creative activities designed for children, families and carers to explore art together.

 Accommodation packages are also available with inclusions such as breakfast, free wi-fi, access to leisure facilities and more; there’s something to suit every family.